scottyschup/ruby-curriculum/w1d1/debugging/bonus-debugger.md

     #1  <main> at building.rb:21
 (byebug)
 ```
 Ah ha!
-We enetered the debugger because we met the condition `temp > 90`.
+We entered the debugger because we met the condition `temp > 90`.
 Then `where` shows us the call stack.
 The top of the call stack shows where we are now (#0).
 Moving down, we move through the previous method calls.
 In this case, there is just one previous method call, originating at line 21 of `building.rb` (the third call to `set_thermostat`).
 How easily we have found the culprit!